swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 {: .output}

 The output tells us that the `data` array variable contains 60 rows and 40 columns.
-When we created the variable `data` to store our arthritis data, we didn't just create the array; we also created information about the array, called [members]({{ page.root }}/reference/#member) or attributes.
+When we created the variable `data` to store our arthritis data, we did not only create the array; we also created information about the array, called [members]({{ page.root }}/reference/#member) or attributes.
 This extra information describes `data` in the same way an adjective describes a noun.
 `data.shape` is an attribute of `data` which describes the dimensions of `data`.
 We use the same